caelebk/Bermuda/data/audio/README.md

-This is just so we know where the audio files came from.
-None of these are permanent sounds.
+This is to credit audio files.

 Sources for files: